 Topical therapies are applied several times a day as an ointment, cream or gel to the affected areas.
 Corticosteroids of varying strengths can be used to treat small areas with few side effects, but are not usually applied to the entire body.
 They should be applied only to the affected areas and can cause thinning of the skin after long-term use.
 Nitrogen Mustard, a chemotherapy agent, can be incorporated into an ointment for application to large areas of the skin.
 Nitrogen Mustard can cause itching, redness or rash and should be applied using gloves and only to the skin that is affected.

-Bexarotene (Targretin®) is a retinoid medication that interferes with the production of tumor cells and is available in topical (gel) and oral formulations.
-The exact way bexarotene works to kill CTCL cells is unknown.
-Side effects of the topical formula include red, itchy skin or rashes.
+Topical retinoids such as bexarotene (gel and oral) and tazarotene interfere with the production of tumor cells and are available in topical (gel) and oral formulations.
+Retinoids work by encouraging tumor cell death and boosting the immune reaction.
 Almost all patients taking oral bexarotene will develop hypothyroidism (underactive thyroid) and elevated cholesterol levels, both of which can be treated with another medication, which in some practices are started prior to the bexarotene therapy.
-These problems reverse after the drug is stopped.
-Other side effects include: headache, nausea, fatigue, sun sensitivity.
+These problems reverse after the medication is stopped.
+Other side effects include: headache, nausea, fatigue, and sun sensitivity.
 Diabetics may experience hypoglycemia and should monitor their blood sugar carefully.

 PUVA (psoralen plus UVA light) and UVB are types of phototherapy, which uses either UVA (with psoralen) or UVB ultraviolet rays to damage the cancer cells.
 Psoralen, a photosensitizer, is given about 90 minutes before PUVA therapy to make the T cells more sensitive to the damaging effects of the light.
 The skin is then exposed to UVA rays from a "light box" in the dermatologist's office.
 The psoralen remains in the system for 24 hours, so precautions need to be taken to protect the skin and eyes from sunlight during that time.
 There is an increased risk of cataracts and nausea from the psoralen and red, dry or itchy skin from the UVA rays.
 As with any UVA/B exposure, there is a risk for melanoma, basal and squamous cell cancers due to this therapy.
 UVB therapy does not penetrate the skin as deeply as UVA and can be used (without a photosensitizer) for thin skin lesions.
 Side effects include redness or burning of the skin.